-I.2 Mediation may be submitted to conflicts involving available or unavailable rights that admit a transaction, involving two or more persons, whether physical or legal.
+I.2 Mediation may encompass issues that regard both available and unavailable rights (if they admit transaction), involving two or more physical or legal persons.

-I.4 The mediators shall ensure that there is balance of participation, sufficiency of information and co-decision making, and even suggest that mediators seek technical and legal information whenever necessary.
+I.4 Mediators shall ensure that there is balance of participation, sufficiency of information and co-decision making by suggesting the mediators to seek technical and legal information whenever is considered necessary.

 II.
 Mediation Request

-II.1 Any capable individual or legal entity duly constituted and represented may petition the Chamber to institute a Mediation procedure.
-The request must be made to the Clerk of the Chamber, who will offer a Preliminary Information Form for Mediation, to be filled out by the interested parties or by a mediator in charge of the initial contact and ratified or rectified by the interested parties.
+II.1 Every person – individual or legally constituted – may propose the establishment of a Mediation procedure and must do so, upon written request addressed to the Secretariat of the MEDIARE chamber, from which will present the Preliminary Information Form for Mediation, to be completed by the parties interested in participating or by the mediator in charged of this first contact; and ratified or rectified by the interested parties.